mrjex/Relational-Analysis-and-Visualization/README.md

 # Relational Analysis & Visualization

 This project is concerned with predicting the future sales of a product to facilitating the manufacturing and advertesing costs of the product.
-I developed this project in 2024-06-09, and used [Machine Learning Model Prediction](https://thecleverprogrammer.com/2022/03/01/future-sales-prediction-with-machine-learning/) as an inspirational source.
-The ML-Model is using Linear Regression, which I was familiar with as I was working on this project because of my prior project of [Cyber Physical Systems of Systems](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-2/7.%20Cyber%20Physical%20Systems%20and%20Sytems%20of%20Systems?ref_type=heads).
+I developed this project in 2024-06-09.
+The ML-Model is using Linear Regression, which I was familiar with as I was working on this project because of my prior project of [Cyber Physical Systems of Systems](https://github.com/mrjex/Cyber-Physical-Systems-and-Sytems-of-Systems).
 Furthermore, it was my first time using Plotly to visualize charts.
-However, I didn't find it difficult since I had experience with a similar library for Javascript, Chartjs, from my [Web Development](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-2/1.%20Web%20Development/bookster-project?ref_type=heads) project.
+However, I didn't find it difficult since I had experience with a similar library for Javascript, Chartjs, from my [Bookster](https://github.com/mrjex/Bookster) project.

 ## Dataflow